major-segfault/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 Object-Oriented Programming is not strictly necessary to be successful with Domain Driven Design, but it does go with the natural contours of the patterns Domain-Driven Design has established.

 To be able to move quickly, DDD does require some fundamental knowledge of software design patterns.
 It's a lot harder to do DDD well if we make a mess.
 That's why principles like YAGNI, KISS and DRY are even more important in order to iteratively improve a design.

+<p class="special-quote"><b>The software design roadmap</b>: Check out this <a href="/articles/software-design-architecture/full-stack-software-design/"> roadmap</a> I put together in order to figure out what you need to know in order to be most comfortable with Domain-Driven Design (which is right at the end of the roadmap).</p>

 > In order to go fast, we must go well.